Skip to main content

 Places becoming available.

-For every over-subscribed school a ranked waiting list will be held in order of over-subscription criteria by the Admissions Authority until at least the end of the Autumn term.
+For every over-subscribed school, a ranked waiting list will be held in order of over-subscription criteria by the Admissions Authority until at least 31 December.

-For VC and C schools, you must make a written request to the local authority for your child to remain on the waiting list after this time.
-For own admission authority schools you must check the individual school or academy’s admission arrangements on their website.
+For VC and C schools, please make a written request to us for your child to remain on the waiting list after this time.
+For own admission authority schools, you will need to check the individual school or academy’s admission arrangements on their website.

 Help and support